4 Rules of Gun Safety: All You Need to Know [2023]

 CDC.gov reports that in 2017, 486 people lost their lives and 20,488 people were injured.
 How?
 Not through malice, but negligent discharge (ND) of a firearm.

-We'll cover the four rules of gun safety, and show why they matter through shocking real-world examples.
+Each tragedy is preventable.
+They only happen by breaking one or more of the four rules of gun safety.
+Let's dig in and, and learn why they matter through shocking real-world examples.

 On This Page: